danwallach/travis-activate/README.md

 Now you can simply run `python travis-activate.py` and it will both activate any previously inactive repos (matching the regex) and will request a rebuild for them.
 Easy!
+Run it from a cron script?
+Sure!